Yag2323/sentinel-drive-jetson-nano/README.md

 controls in [`SAFETY.md`](SAFETY.md).
 Do not bypass a gate, widen a stale-data limit or remove a voltage check merely to obtain motion.

-## Viva walkthrough

-Use [`docs/VIVA_WALKTHROUGH.md`](docs/VIVA_WALKTHROUGH.md) for a short, evidence-led demonstration of the repository.
-The recommended route is:

-1. state the verified/unverified boundary;
-2. show the architecture and camera fan-out;
-3. explain line observation and YOLO stop-sign/object detection policy;
-4. show the safety supervisor and motor command lease;
-5. open the retained physical evidence images and metrics; and
-6. finish with limitations and the next validation step.

 ## Documentation

 - [Safety contract](SAFETY.md)